Are Your Rewards Rewarding Enough?

 When to Reassess Your Training

-If your dog isn’t progressing despite practice, don’t assume they’re being stubborn or difficult.
-Instead, step back and ask:
+If your dog isn’t progressing despite practice, step back and ask:

 • Is the environment too distracting?